logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

     ...
 TensorFlow code ...

-The path returned is to the root directory in HopsWorks.
+The path returned is to the root directory in Hopsworks.

 .. _datasets-browser.png: ../../_images/datasets-browser.png